brian3kb/digichain/keyboard-shortcuts.md

  - Up / Down Keys : moves the highlighted sample up or down in the list.
  - P : plays the currently highlighted sample looped.
  - Waveform View : plays the sample looped, click again to go back to one-shot.
- - Slice Grid Number & Off Buttons : changes the slice grid size, but keeps the selected samples in the list.
+ - Slice Grid Number & Off Buttons : changes the slice grid size, and set the number of selected samples to that number.
  - Duplicate Icon : puts the duplicated file at the end of the sample list.
  - Move Up Icon : moves directly to the top of the sample list.
  - Move Down Icon : moved directly to the end of the sample list.